MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 .. image:: {static}/images/blog/0005/demo-katana-06.png
     :alt: Katana Interface screenshot: AttributeSet node.

-Annnnd, we can try to fire-up a render to see our instancing result.
+Annnnd, we can try to fire up a render to see our instancing result.
-Nothing very exciting, using primitives doesn't looks very impressive.
+Nothing very exciting, using primitives doesn't look very impressive.
 You can have a try with any asset, just instance it's top-most location.
-Here is the result with an "heavy" asset :
+Here is the result with a "heavy" asset :

 .. figure:: {static}/images/blog/0005/demo-katana-07.gif
     :alt: Katana Viewer GIF: rendering house instances.